Pakistan army shelling Afghan border areas: officials

 Pakistan has repeatedly blamed Afghanistan for giving safe haven to militants on its side of the border, particularly in Kunar province, leaving it vulnerable to counter-attack when it chases them out of its own ethnic Pashtun tribal areas.

-(Reporting by Mohammad Anwar; Additional reporting by Qasim Nauman in Islamabad; Writing by Martin Petty; Editing by Giles Elgood)
+(Reporting by Mohammad Anwar; Writing by Martin Petty; Editing by Ed Lane)